AlessandroMinali/rye/views/extra.md

 ###Lesson 2

-In the [previous tutorial](/lesson/1) I introduced the micro-framework [rum](https://github.com/chneukirchen/rum) and how it works as a [rack](http://rack.github.io) app.
+In the <a href="/lesson/1" target="_blank">previous tutorial</a> I introduced the micro-framework <a href="https://github.com/chneukirchen/rum" target="_blank">rum</a> and how it works as a <a href="http://rack.github.io" target="_blank">rack</a> app.
 In this example we will be looking at a more complex app.
 This will take us through more of the functionality that the framework provides us.
-The lessons learnt from this basic framework can be applied when looking at more complex ones such as [sinatra](http://www.sinatrarb.com) and [rails](https://rubyonrails.org), which are rack apps themselves.
+The lessons learnt from this basic framework can be applied when looking at more complex ones such as <a href="http://www.sinatrarb.com" target="_blank">sinatra</a> and <a href="https://rubyonrails.org" target="_blank">rails</a>, which are rack apps themselves.
 Here is the code we will be breaking down:

     require '../lib/rum'